Make an Engaging Facebook Poll in Seconds

 Display Results After Voting

-One of the main motivations to participate in a poll is to discover what other voters think.
-Take advantage of this motivation by displaying the poll results only after the user voted.
+One of the main incentives to participate in a poll is to discover what other voters think.
+Make the most of this motivation by displaying the results only after the vote.

 You Can Easily Do It Yourself, No Need For A Developer!